lowlydba/Panko/README.md

 # Panko
-SQL callbacks to add a change log to [FlywayDB](https://flywaydb.org/)
+SQL callbacks to add a change log to [FlywayDB](https://flywaydb.org/) in MSSQL.